 - appendices as necessary (e.g., survey questions).

 The thesis proposal must be formally approved by the supervisory committee by Sep 30 of the student’s second year (HUCO) or third year (HUCO/SLIS).
-Please complete and file the Approval of Thesis Proposal Form in the OIS Office; HUCO/SLIS students have their thesis proposals approved through a formal defence.
+HUCO students should complete and file the Approval of Thesis Proposal Form in the OIS Office; HUCO/SLIS students have their thesis proposals approved through a formal defence.

-All students HUCO must present and defend a thesis.
-The subject of the thesis should be arrived at in consultation with your supervisor.
+All students in HUCO and HUCO/SLIS must present and defend a thesis.
+The subject and format of the thesis should be arrived at in consultation with your supervisor(s).
 Because theses in Humanities Computing vary widely depending on their area, there is no standard format for a HUCO thesis.
 Some may adopt a conventional social science model composed of chapters for literature review, data collection, discussion, etc. while others may adopt a more organic humanities-influenced approach that proceeds by theme or idea.
 Students are strongly encouraged to look at a variety of previous theses (searchable through https://era.library.ualberta.ca) to get a sense of what the program requires.

 All theses must conform to FGSR's regulations.
 See https://www.ualberta.ca/graduate-studies/current-students/academic-requirements/thesis-requirement-and-preparation for full information.